kishlayjeet/Connect-MySQL-Database-to-Python/README.md

 # Connect Python to the MySQL database.

 In this section, I'll explain how you can connect your MySQL database to Python and query it.
-To connect MySQL with Python, you will need to have both MySQL and Python installed on your system.
+To connect MySQL with Python, you will need to have both [MySQL](https://dev.mysql.com/downloads/) and [Python](https://www.python.org/downloads/) installed on your system.

-## Setup `MySQL Connector`
+## Setup MySQL

 To access the MySQL database, Python needs a MySQL driver called `MySQL Connector`, So you must first install the MySQL connector package on your computer.
 The MySQL connector package is available on the [Python Package Index (PyPI)](https://pypi.org), and it can be easily installed using the `pip` package manager.